unigap/Monero_Network_Analysis/README.md

   - 212.83.172.165 18080
   - 212.83.175.67 18080
 ```
-Next we will install dependencies for the python program:
+Next we will install dependencies for the Python program:
 ```
 $ sudo apt-get install python3-pip
 $ pip3 install numpy